JOHNNYMACONNY/ybf-studio/docs/documentation_updates_summary.md

 ## Conclusion

-The documentation audit and updates have significantly improved the accuracy and completeness of the AudioServiceApp documentation suite.
+The documentation audit and updates have significantly improved the accuracy and completeness of the YBF Studio documentation suite.
 The main improvements include:

 1. **Fixed Interface Inconsistencies**: Current vs. expanded beat interfaces clearly defined
 2. **Enhanced Implementation Details**: Specific technical parameters and code examples